TheTangentLine/Sudoku/README.md

 ## Features
 - **Frontend**: Built with React and TypeScript, using Vite as the build tool.
 - **Backend**: Powered by Java Spring Boot (Maven), responsible for generating random Sudoku boards and validating whether a board is solved correctly.
 - **User Interface**: Simple, clean, and easy-to-use Sudoku board interface.
-But is not respon
+But is not responsive
 - **Validation**: Provides immediate feedback on whether the user's board solution is correct.

 ## Frontend (React + TypeScript)